-However, now that governments are easing up on the restrictive measures, many companies are struggling to decide whether their new normal should include in-office work and, if so, whether employee behavior analytics needs to be part of that.
+However, now that governments have eased up on restrictive measures, many companies may be wondering whether their new normal should include in-office work and, if so, whether employee behavior analytics should still be part of that.

 Benefits of employee monitoring software

 There are several benefits of using highly rated employee monitoring software, whether your team works remotely, in the office, or through a hybrid of the two.

 Editor's note: Looking for employee monitoring software?
 For help finding the right solution for your business, fill out the below questionnaire to have our vendor partners contact you with free information.

 1. Project management